 55. Razor Cut Shag

 Most shag haircuts are cut with a razor, producing softer layers.
-This gives the look a more delicate and often feminine appearance to a traditionally androgynous style.
+This gives the look a more delicate and often feminine appearance to a traditionally gender neutral haircut.
 The way your shag hairstyle is cut depends on your preference.
 This could include layers positioned to flatter the face shape or soften the features.
 You can also opt for a more edgy and rebellious feel, styling the hair with fullness at the crown and very thin, piece-y strands at the bottom of the head; the choice is yours!

 56. Chocolate Brown Shag Haircut

 There is no denying that the shag haircut is one of the most versatile looks.
-It suits women of all ages and can be adapted to suit your preference and hair texture.
-It also looks stunning on hair of all colors, but chocolate brown is a rich and warm color that is full of dimension and will complement the layers of the cut.
+It suits women of all ages and can be adapted to suit your preference and different hair types.
+It also looks stunning on the hair of all colors, but chocolate brown is a rich and warm color that is full of dimension and will complement the layers of the cut.
 The color is also flattering on most skin tones, making it easy to wear.